Space toilet: Mechanism

 In the absence of gravity, space toilets use air flow to pull urine and feces away from the body and into the proper receptacles.
 A new feature of the space toilet is the automatic start of air flow when the toilet lid is lifted, which also helps with odor control.
 By popular (astronaut) demand, it also includes a more ergonomic design requiring less clean-up and maintenance time, with corrosion-resistant, durable parts to reduce the likelihood of maintenance outside of the set schedule.
 Less time spent on plumbing means more time for the crew to spend on science and other high-priority exploration focused tasks.

-The crew use a specially shaped funnel and hose for urine and the seat for bowel movements.
+The crew use a specially shaped funnel and hose for urine (suction cup) and the seat for bowel movements.
 The funnel and seat can be used simultaneously, reflecting feedback from female astronauts.
 The space toilet seat may look uncomfortably small and pointy, but in microgravity, it is ideal.
 It provides ideal body contact to make sure that everything goes where it should.

 The space toilet includes foot restraints and handholds for astronauts to keep themselves from floating away.
-Everyone positions themselves differently while “going”, and consistent astronaut feedback indicated that the traditional thigh straps were a hassle.
+Everyone positions themselves differently while "going", and consistent astronaut feedback indicated that the traditional thigh straps were a hassle.

 Toilet paper, wipes, and gloves are disposed of in water-tight bags.
 Solid waste in individual water-tight bags is compacted in a removable fecal storage canister.
-A small number of fecal canisters are returned to Earth for evaluation, but most are loaded into a cargo ship that burns up on re-entry through Earth’s atmosphere.
+A small number of fecal canisters are returned to Earth for evaluation, but most are loaded into a cargo ship that burns up on re-entry through Earth's atmosphere.
 Currently, fecal waste is not processed for water recovery, but NASA is studying this capability.